Football refereeing in England: Training

 Anyone over the age of 14 who is reasonably fit and doesn't have poor eyesight can train to be a referee.
 The course is split into 5 key modules, all of which must be completed to a satisfactory level before a referee is considered qualified.
 The first module concentrates on the laws of association football and this is closely followed by a second module on the application of the laws.
 Candidates must then complete the third module which is a ninety-minute theoretical examination based on the first two modules.
 If this is completed successfully, the aspiring referee moves onto the fourth module.
-The fourth module is a probationary period in which the training referee must complete six matches as a referee whilst being watched by a mentor (either an instructor or an assessor) for 3 of these.
-These matches must be completed to a standard that is acceptable to the mentor.
+The fourth module is a probationary period in which the training referee must complete five matches as a referee.
 The matches need not be adult matches but can be junior or school football matches, which requires offsides to be played.

-The final module consists of the candidate attending one two-hour training session run by their local football association.
+The final module consists of the candidate attending one two-hour evening session (usually on Fridays) followed by an all-day training session (on Saturdays/Sundays) run by their local football association.